JurikMatej/IZV/README.md

 as `zadani.pdf` or `nehody-zadani.pdf`.
 Please note that the assignment documents (handed out by the professor at BUT) are only available in the Czech language.

+An Excel spreadsheet, that explains the dataset this project is working with can be found in the `docs/` folder.